microsoftgraph/microsoft-graph-docs/content/authorization/auth_overview.md

 The following table summarizes the major features that the Azure AD and Azure AD v2.0 endpoints support, and provides links to additional information.
 The relative importance of these  features--and therefore, which authentication provider you choose to implement in your app--will primarily depend on:

 - The account type (enterprise or consumer) your apps needs to support
-- Te type of app you want to build
+- The type of app you want to build
 - The authentication flow required

 <table style="width:100%">